NeoGeographyToolkit/StereoPipeline/docs/tools/point2dem.rst

 pixel would just be 5 m.

 You may want to compare the output to MOLA data.
-MOLA data is released in three ‘flavors,’ namely: Topography, Radius, and Areoid.
+MOLA data is released in three 'flavors', namely: Topography, Radius, and Areoid.
 The MOLA Topography data product that most people use is just the MOLA Radius product with the MOLA Areoid product subtracted.
 Additionally, it is important to note that all of these data products have a reference value